Esadruhn/quantikai/README.md

 1. Selection

   Select the next move: if a move has not been tried yet, choose it.
-Else, use the UCP formula to compute each move UCT value and choose the one with the max UCT value.
+Else, use the UCB formula to compute each move UCT value and choose the one with the max UCT value.

 2. Evaluate the node